kisakova/documentation/completeReference/Advanced/dataManagement/index.rst

 purchase has been made.
 Therefore, we have an entity called “Cart”, which will contain records that will have all of these properties: ID, number of items, total value, and status.

 One customer may have several carts.
-In OroCRM, this means that Web Customer records can be related to many different Carts records.
+In OroCommerce, this means that Web Customer records can be related to many different Carts records.
 To show this, we assign one of the Web Customer properties as a “relation” to carts.
 This field will save an identifier of the customer’s carts (such as a field of the cart).
 Using this identifier, the system can find the cart and bind its properties to the customer.